open-wc/open-wc/packages/semantic-dom-diff/README.md

 #### Cleaning up unused snapshots

-After refactoring there might be leftover snapshot files which are unused.
+After refactoring, there might be unused and leftover snapshot files.
 You can run karma with the `--prune-snapshots` flag to clean these up.

 **Ignoring tags and attributes**